loick/jsontosass-loader/README.md

 Inspired (and forked) from github.com/EdwardIrby/jsontosass-loader

 ## Changes
-- No path to give, just a json exported from the webpack config.
+No path to give, just a json exported from the webpack config.
+Now we can have an exportable configuration we can use everywhere.

 In config.js :
 ```javascript